-by the five rivers-the Sutlej, Beas, Ravi, Chenab, and Jhelum-was created almost at a single step, like that of Bengal.
+by the five rivers-the Sutlej, Beas, Ravi, Chenab, and Ihelum-was created almost at a single step, like that of Bengal.
 It was not laboriously built up like the North-Western Provinces out of a long series of wars.
-The reason for this was that for many years the British company strove hard to avoid an extension of its rule beyond the north-western boundary.
-Accordingly, the same policy which had been tried in Oudh, when Oudh was recognized as a native kingdom, was applied on a larger scale to the Punjab.
-In 1809 the company made a treaty with Ranjit Singh which left to that conquering ruler of the Sikhs the country beyond the Ranjit Singh reduced the Punjab to order by Sutlei. absorbing the principalities within it, and by maintaining a powerful army.
+'The reason for this was that for many years the British company strove hard to avoid an extension of its rule beyond the north-western boundary.
+Accordingly, the same policy which had been bried in Oudh, when Oudh was recognized as a native kingdom, was applied on a larger scale to the Punjab.
+In 1809 the company made a treaty with Ranjit Singh which left to that conquering ruler of the Sikhs the country beyond the Ranjit Singh reduced the Punjab to order by Sutlei. annexing the native states within it, and by maintaining a powerful army.
 The army got beyond the control of its leaders, and in 1845 it numbered 72,000 men with 381 guns.
-On 13th December of that year the Governor General published a proclamation in which he laid stress on the fact that the treaty of 1809 had been faithfully observed by the British government, which "sincerely desired to see a strong Sikh government reestablished in the Punjab able to control its army and to protect its subjects."
+'On 13th December of that year the Governor General published a proclamation in which he laid stress on the fact that the treaty of 1809 had been faithfully observed by the British government, which "sincerely desired to see a strong Sikh government reestablished in the Punjab able to control its army and to protect its subjects."
 But the Sikhs had nevertheless invaded British territory "without a shadow of provocation."
-To punish this violation of treaty the territories of Dhulip Singh on the left bank of the Sutlej were confiscated and annexed, and subsequent victories led to the annexation of the rest in 1849.
+To punish this violation of treaty the territories of Dhulip Singh, who had succeeded to his father, Ranjit Singh, were annexed, and subsequent victories led to the annexation of the rest in 1849.
 The country was first governed by a Board of three members, and then in 1853 by a chief commissioner.
-In 1859 it was placed under a Lieutenant-Governor.
+In 1859 it was placed under a lieutenant governor.
 Its area is now 110,667 square miles, with a population of nearly 21 millions.
 Its chief city is Lahore.

 39. The Central Provinces.
-It has been shown that from the North-Western Provinces certain districts were detached, namely the Sagar provinces, conquered from Sindhia, and the Narbada provinces, acquired from the Raja of Nagpur in 1818 When the Raja of Nagpur, Raghoji III. died without heirs in 1853, the rest of his territories were added to these two groups of provinces.
-In 1862 Sambalpur and some other districts were taken from the control of Bengal, and at a later date, in consequence of various exchanges of territory between the British Government and certain Native states, Nimar was also added.
-Bv these means one united province, called the Central Provinces, was constituted and placed under a chief The area of the 18 districts commissioner in 1861. so combined is 86,501 square miles, with nearly 11 millions of people.
-The capital town is Nagpur.
+It has been shown uat from the North-Western Provinces certain district were detached, namely the Sagar provinces, conquered from Sindhia, and the Marbada provinces, acquired from the Raja of Nagpur in 1818 When the Raja of Nagpur, Raghoji III. died without heirs in 1853, the rest of his territories were added to these two groups of provinces.
+In 1860 the upper Godaveri district ceded by the Nizams and the Nimar district fren ap by Sindhia in the course of certain exchanges of territory between the British government and the rulers of Hyderabad and Gwalior, were combined with the rest of the central districts, and one united province was made and placed under a chief commissioner in 1861.
+The area of the 18 districts so combined is 86,501 square miles, with nearly 11 millions of people.
+The capital town is Nagpur

-Part of this province, created in 40.
-Assam.
-1874, was severed from Bengal, and two of its districts, Sylhet and Goalpara, were included in the Emperor's Diwani grant of 1765 already referred to.
-Other districts, including that which gives its name to the province, were conquered from the Burmese in 1826, and portions of the hill districts, inhabited by wild and lawless people, were annexed from time to time, as a punishment to the tribes for their attacks upon villages within the British border.
-The area of the whole charge placed under a chief commissioner is 49,004 square miles, with a population of about five and a half millions.
+10. Assam.
+Part of this province, created in 1874, was severed from Bengal, and two of its districts.
+Sylhet and Goalpura, were included in the emperor's Diwani grant of 1765 already referred to.
+Other districts, including that which gives its name to the province, were conquered from the Burmese in 1826, and portions of the hill districts, inhabited by wild and lawless people, were annexed from time to time; as a punishment to the tribes for their attacks upon villages within the British border.
+The area of the whole charge placed under a chief commissioner is 49.004 square miles, with a population of about five and a half millions.
 The capital town is Shillong.
 There is not a single town, in the whole of Assam, which has a population of 20,000 inhabitants.